clami66/dgram2dmap/README.md

 # dgram2dmap

-Converts AlphaFold distograms into distance matrices and saves them into a number of formats.
+Convert AlphaFold distograms into distance matrices and save them into a number of formats.

 The distances for the $i$-th residue are obtained by passing the distogram logits through a softmax function, then performing a linear combination between the distogram bin edges $edge$ and the softmax output $softD$ for each bin $b$: